 Each year the Town of Estes Park Water Division releases a Consumer Confidence Report or "Water Quality Report" to its water customers.
 The report includes information on the Town's water source, treatment facilities, health information and sampling results from the previous year.
-The report illustrates that the Town of Estes Park continues to surpass strict federal and state standards and provides residents and visitors to the community the very best drinking water possible.
+The report illustrates that the Town of Estes Park continues to surpass strict federal and state standards and provides residents and visitors to the community with the very best drinking water possible.

 Estes Park surpasses strict federal and state standards to provide customers with high-quality drinking water.